 Plant Description: Duckweed is a small aquatic perennial plant that grows in dense colonies floating on the surface.

 The plant is not divided into stalks and leaves but forms a flat, shiny and green discs.
 It produces several tiny roots.

 The minuscule flowers (male and female) are composed of two stamens and one fruit leaf and can be quite difficult to detect.

 During the summer months, the plant floats on the surface but sinks to the bottom in the fall and forms a turion (winter buds in aquatic species).
 It then rises to the surface when spring approaches.

 Plant Parts Used: The whole the plant is used in herbal medicine, either fresh or dried.
 The herb is collected during the summer months and dried in the sun.

 Active Ingredient and Substances: Duckweed contains substance like flavonoids (luteolin and apigenin glycosides), diterpenes, polysaccharides, tannins, vitamins B1, B2 and C and unsaturated fatty acids.

-  It contains up to 45% protein and may therefore be of interest for bodybuilders and vegetarians.
+It contains up to 45% protein and may, therefore, be of interest for bodybuilders and vegetarians.

 Duckweed Uses in Western Herbal Medicine

-  Three species of duckweed (Lemna minor, Lemna trisulca and Spirodela polyrhiza) have all been used in western herbal medicine and as food source.
+Three species of duckweed (Lemna minor, Lemna trisulca and Spirodela polyrhiza) have all been used in western herbal medicine and as a food source.